mattmc3/dict.fish/README.md

 "associative array", shells like [Zsh][zsh-assoc-arr] and [Bash][bash-assoc-arr] already have this concept built in.

+There's an [open issue](https://github.com/fish-shell/fish-shell/issues/390) to add this feature, but it's been 12 years and counting...

 This Fish plugin gives you a simple `dict` command, which lets you treat an array like it is an associative array.